 Almadex is an exploration company specializing in the discovery of new mineral prospects.
-The Company currently has an asset portfolio comprised of over numerous exploration properties and NSR royalties, plus the Gold Inventory, equities and cash.
+The Company currently has an asset portfolio comprised of over numerous exploration properties, NSR royalties, gold bullion, equities and cash.

-This portfolio of assets is the direct result of over 35 years of prospecting, discovery and dealmaking by Almadex's predecessor companies.
-Almadex seeks to continue the legacy of discovery of its respected technical team through responsible and cost effective idea generation and exploration using its seasoned team of Mexican geologists and drillers, 6 company-owned drills, and strong cash and cash equivalent position.
+This portfolio of assets is the direct result of over 35 years of prospecting, discovery and deal making by Almadex's predecessor companies.
+Almadex seeks to continue the legacy of discovery of its respected technical team through responsible and cost-effective idea generation and exploration using its seasoned team of Mexican geologists and drillers, six company-owned drills, and strong working capital position.